remix-run/examples/firebase/README.md

 ## Running locally

-To run this example, you either need to create a firebase proejct or use the emulators:
+To run this example, you either need to create a Firebase project or use the emulators:

 ### 1. Run against a Firebase Project